brochure describes the flood

 Records of large floods at Goondiwindi extend back as far as 1886, and since then more than 60 major floods have occurred.
 In 1956, Goondiwindi experienced three major floods within six months which prompted the building of levee banks to protect the town.
 The 1996 flood of 10.6 metres stood as the Goondiwindi record until January 2011 when the Macintyre River reached 10.64 metres.

 The Goondiwindi Regional Council, in conjunction with the Bureau of Meteorology operate a flood warning system for the Border River catchments.
-The ALERT network consists of automatic rainfall and river height stations which regularly forward data via radio telemetry to a base stations located at Inglewood and the Bureau's Flood Warning Centre in Brisbane.
+The ALERT network consists of automatic rainfall and river height stations which regularly forward data via radio telemetry to base stations located at Inglewood and the Bureau's Flood Warning Centre in Brisbane.
 The system provides early warning of heavy rainfall and river rises in the catchment and enables more accurate and timely flood warning and forecasts.
 The balance of the network consists of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station.
-The Department of Natural Resources and Mines also operates a number of automatic telemetry stations throughout the catchment which provide data during floods.
+The Department of Natural Resources and Mines also operates a number of automatic telemetry stations throughout the catchment which also provides data during floods.

 The Bureau Flood Warning Centre in Brisbane issues Flood